paultheron-X/paultheron-X/README.md

 - 🌱 I’m currently learning more about machine learning under an optimization lens

-- 🔭 For my research I'm interested in a wide range of ML topics, including NLP, ML on graphs & Data Privacy
+- 🔭 For my research I'm interested in a wide range of ML topics, including NLP, Graph Neural Networks, Mixture of Experts & Data Privacy

 💬 **Contact**